 Approximately 10.3 grams of protein per ounce.

-Portobello Mushroom – Known as either portobello or portabella , these mushrooms are a good meat substitute due to their size and texture.
+Known as either portobello or portabella , portobello mushrooms are a good meat substitute due to their size and texture.
 Use them as the “meat” of a burger or diced up in soup, and countless other ways.

 Approximately 2.5 grams of protein per ounce.

-Seitan - Gluten or wheat meat is an alternative to soybean products.
-Seitan’s texture is similar more to meat than other substitutes due to a chewy or stringy texture.
+Gluten or wheat meat is an alternative to soybean products.
+Seitan’s texture is similar more to meat than other protein substitutes due to a chewy or stringy texture.
 Chances are, if you’ve ever eaten mock chicken, beef, or pork in a Chinese vegetarian restaurant, then you’ve had seitan.

 Approximately 6.9 grams of protein per ounce.

 Perhaps you have a great recipe that includes one or more of these protein sources?
 Please share in the comments section!